-Spark plug wires, also known as ignition wires, are essential components of a vehicle as they help transfer current from the coil to the spark plug.
+Spark plug wires, also known as ignition wires, are essential vehicle components.
+They help transfer current from the coil to the spark plug.

 Any defect in the spark plug wires could cause the engine to misfire, making driving inconvenient due to stalling, misfiring, and rough idling encounters.